-For those not familiar with the Berlin situation in the late-1970s I should explain that from the end of World War II the city had been governed, not by the Germans, but by the four military powers: France, UK, USA and the Soviet Union.
+For those not familiar with the Berlin situation in the late-1970s I should explain that from the end of World War II in 1945, Berlin had been governed, not by Germans, but by the four military powers: France, UK, USA and the Soviet Union.
 Each of the four Allied Powers had been allocated their own sector when the city was carved up.
 The American, the British, and the French Sectors were collectively known as West Berlin; the Soviet Sector was more usually referred to simply as East Berlin.
-The Germans were left out in the cold - which explains why the capital of West Germany was located in Bonn and not Berlin between 1949 and 1991.
-(Although after the Berlin Wall came down in 1989 the government was not fully operational in Berlin's reconstructed Reichstag until 1999.)
 The city of Berlin, all four sectors, was entirely located inside East Germany.
 The Soviet Sector of Berlin, as well as being known as East Berlin, was the de facto capital of the DDR, although I believe only the East Germans and the Soviets officially acknowledged that.
+The German nationals were left out in the cold - which explains why the capital of West Germany was located in Bonn and not Berlin between 1949 and 1991.
+After the Berlin Wall came down in 1989, the German government was still not fully operational in Berlin's reconstructed Reichstag until 1999.

 Allied military and civilian air access to West Berlin was permitted only via one of three air corridors controlled by the Berlin Air Safety Centre (BASC) located in a splendid pre-war building in down-town West Berlin.
 BASC was a four-power organisation established soon after the end of the 1939-45 war.
 The air corridors were each 20 nautical miles wide fanning out from West Berlin and were still in force during my time in Berlin.
-The northern air corridor started at Tegel airfield in the French Sector for aircraft heading to and from the Hamburg area; the central air corridor, the shortest of the three, started at RAF Gatow in the British Sector for aircraft going to and from Hanover; the southern air corridor started at Tempelhof airport in the American Sector and ended near Frankfurt.
+The northern air corridor started at Tegel airfield in the French Sector for aircraft heading to and from the Hamburg area; the central air corridor, the shortest of the three, started at RAF Gatow in the British Sector for aircraft routing via Hanover (Germans spell it Hannover); the southern air corridor started at Tempelhof airport in the American Sector and ended near Frankfurt.
 Each of the four Allies took it in turn to be in command of BASC.
 Because of the nature of my work I was supposed to conceal the fact that I could speak Russian from anyone who did not need to know that.
 I and all personnel at 26SU were prohibited from visiting BASC and East Berlin.

 During the years of the Nazi regime, Albert Speer, Minister of Armaments and War Production for the Third Reich, had designed and built a military technical college in the western suburbs of Berlin on the banks of the Havel River in the lush Grunewald (Green Forest).
 After the end of the war the college was deliberately blown up by the Allies and the resultant rubble was piled up where the college had been.
 Over subsequent years another 25 million cubic metres of rubble from the rest of devastated Berlin were added to create the artificial hill which was eventually named Teufelsberg (Devil's Mountain).